home-assistant/companion.home-assistant/docs/getting_started/index.md

 Please refer to your device and Android version documentation to install the certificate.
 Make sure to install the certificate as a "VPN & app user certificate".
 An example for Pixel phones is available here: [Add & remove certificates](https://support.google.com/pixelphone/answer/2844832?hl=en).

 Wear OS does not support authentication with installed certificates.
 The app cannot transfer the certificate to the Wear OS app automatically, therefore you are asked to provide a certificate during the Wear OS app onboarding.
+The certificate and key need to be provided as a single file in PKCS12 format.
+If that does not work, refer to the [troubleshooting steps](../troubleshooting/networking.md#tls-client-authentication).